-My first experience traveling alone hasn’t been anywhere near the disaster I (and my mother) thought that it would be.
+I skipped my university graduation to spend a week in Colombia, and then went on to spend a few months in Barcelona.
+None of that was anywhere near the disaster that I (and my mother) thought it would be.
 However, I did mess up a little, and I’m going to tell you all about it so you don’t do the same things.

 1. Make sure you know the visa requirements for wherever you’re going way before you go.